flutter/plugins/packages/webview_flutter/webview_flutter/README.md

 The `WebView` class has been removed and it's functionality has been split into `WebViewController` or `WebViewWidget`.

+`WebViewController` handles all functionality that is associated with the underlying WebView provided by each platform. (e.g. loading a url, setting the background color of the underlying view, or clearing the cache).

 `WebViewWidget` takes a `WebViewController` and handles all Flutter widget related functionality (e.g. layout direction, gesture recognizers).

-`WebViewController` handles all functionality that is associated with the underlying WebView provided by each platform. (e.g. loading a url, background color, clearing the cache).

 ### PlatformView Implementation on Android

-The PlatformView implementation for Android is no longer configurable.
-It uses Texture Layer Hybrid Composition on versions 23+ and Hybrid Composition for version 19-23.
+The PlatformView implementation for Android is currently no longer configurable.
+It uses Texture Layer Hybrid Composition on versions 23+ and automatically fallbacks to Hybrid Composition for version 19-23.
+See https://github.com/flutter/flutter/issues/108106 for progress on manually switching to Hybrid Composition on versions 23+.

 ### Platform Implementations and Creation Parameters